Podcast Episodes – Traders Podcast

 Direct download: RB568.mp3

-Category:Podcast Episodes -- posted at: 9:37am EDT
+Category:Podcast Episodes -- posted at: 9:37am EST

 Halloween might be around the corner, sure, but of course, serial killers are no laughing matter.
 In Episode 567 of The Traders Podcast, your hosts Rob Booker and the producer Jason Pyles don’t intend to make light of how much traders have in common with serial killers, but as you will hear in this episode, the similarities are uncomfortably numerous…